GEHACK/NWERC-Site-2018/content/schedule.md

 draft: false
 ---
 # Schedule
-The following is the preliminary schedule, it is very likely to change.
+The following is the preliminary schedule.

 <table style="width: 100%">
 	<th>Friday</th>